Forgotten Sunrise: 1992-1994

 Forgotten Sunrise was formed in summer 1992 as the result of common interest of Anders Melts and Jan Talts to make death metal in Estonia.
 Two friends with previous experiences, Margus Gustavson and Tarvo Valm, joined the yet unnamed band.
 After six months and having their first songs, in 1993 a demo “Behind The Abysmal Sky” was recorded.
 A few months later, a contract with a Finnish label, Rising Realm Records, was signed and by the end of the year the “Forever Sleeping Greystones” mini-CD had been recorded.
 The mini-album was released at the end of 1994.
 The band attracted a great deal of attention and played concerts until differences caused the drummer and the guitarist to leave the band.

 1996-1999

-With Renno Süvaoja and Tiiu Kiik joining the group, computers were now a part of the process of making the music.
+With Meelis Looveer, Renno Süvaoja and Tiiu Kiik joining the group, computers were now a part of the process of making the music.
 In the meantime the band's style had progressed and in 1996, Forgotten Sunrise basically started again from the beginning.
 A period of studies and experimenting followed until Forgotten Sunrise was again ready for the stage.

 In 1997, they appeared with a new sound.
 Though old atmospheric death metal was mixed with trip hop, techno, folk and drum'n'bass merged with shoegaze and indie-pop, the dreary grim atmosphere and severe message were still intact.
 With the style the group itself called Deathbeat, the first promotional CD was out in 1999 and a self-released mini-album “a.Nimal f.Lesh" in 2000.